kakalakola/RetroDev/SEGA/SEGA CD/README.md

  - ASM68K for the final ROM, which includes 68000 code, and Z80 binary

 Project listing:
- - SEGA CD Init 00 - Compiling a working ROM
+ - SEGA CD Init - Introductory stuff